VictorQueiroz/Technical-Assessment_Simple_Books_RESTful-API/README.md

 - The business logic of the _Book_ entity is implemented in a separate folder for better separation of concerns (see [`src/modules/book`](src/modules/book)).
-- Books creation is limited to force creating new books to fail at some point, and presenting a simple way to define configuration for a specific module.
+- Book creation is limited to forcing the creation of new books to fail at some point and presenting a simple way to define configuration for a specific module.
   - The module configuration does not contain any secret information, so the file does not include a `.secret.ts` extension to avoid committing it.
 - Tests were implemented using